MaterializeInc/materialize/doc/user/content/sql/comment-on.md

 ---
 title: "COMMENT ON"
-description: "`COMMENT ON ...` add or update the comment of an object."
+description: "`COMMENT ON ...` adds or updates the comment of an object."
 menu:
   main:
     parent: 'commands'